*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And I felt, I shall never live long enough to even finish this great journey.

-And then we, a book was written about it, which we called The Dance of the Dragon, the Dragon Energy Dancing Down.
+And then we, a book was written about it, which we called The Dance of the Dragon, the dragon energy dancing down across the land.

-We also went to New Zealand after that, which was a wonderful introduction to the ancient, ancient people that lived in New Zealand before the Maori.
+We also went to New Zealand after that, and which was a wonderful introduction to the ancient, ancient people that lived in New Zealand before the Maori.

 Anyways, so that is vaguely where I come in, actually.

-Yes, and yeah, it was an amazing time of my life, really.
+And yeah, it was an amazing time of my life, really.

-I love New Zealand.
+I loved New Zealand.

 Okay, so the way we connected was that Rose contacted me and she was talking about Gobekli Tepe.

-And I think Rose, you might have seen our documentary on Gobekli Tepe.
+And I think, Rose, you might have seen our documentary on Gobekli Tepe.

 Was that how you found out?